Understanding Community Foundations

 As 2024 headed to a close, Berks County lost two of its giants.

-Like any other community, Berks County has benefitted from leaders who stood up, did the hard work of bringing a community together around its challenges and opportunities, and guided efforts to improve the quality of life.
+Like any other community, Berks County has benefited from leaders who stood up, did the hard work of bringing a community together around its challenges and opportunities, and guided efforts to improve the quality of life.
 Without David Thun and Al Weber, that work will be harder.

 David Thun